Skip to main content

 Authentication

-The four sign-in modes Tale ships with — local password, Microsoft Entra, generic OIDC, and trusted headers — and which env vars switch between them.
+The four sign-in modes Tale ships with — local password, Microsoft Entra, generic OIDC, and trusted headers — and how an operator switches between them.

 Tale ships four sign-in modes that an operator picks per instance.
 The default is local password, with one user per email; Microsoft Entra and generic OIDC delegate identity to an external provider; trusted headers hands the responsibility to a reverse proxy already terminating SSO upstream.
 The decision is permanent in the sense that it shapes how users are provisioned — switching modes after rollout is possible, but every existing user has to be re-mapped to the new identity source.

-The env vars that turn each mode on live in Environment reference.
+Local password and trusted headers are switched by env vars (Environment reference); Microsoft Entra and generic OIDC are configured per organisation inside the running app.
 This page is the mode-by-mode walkthrough — when to choose each, what it changes for the user, what breaks when it is misconfigured.

 Local password (default)